The Bible and Supposed False Prophecy

 Truly I say to you, there are some of those who are standing here who will not taste death until they see the Son of Man coming in His kingdom. - Matthew 16:28

 This is the last verse of chapter 16 in Matthew.
 What comes next?
 The transfiguration.
 This is a statement Jesus makes right before His transfiguration on the Mount of Olives.
 Jesus makes this same statement in Mark 9:1, right before Mark's description of the transfiguration.

 And Jesus was saying to them, Truly I say to you, there are some of those who are standing here who will not taste death until they see the kingdom of God after

 it has come with power. - Mark 9:1

-The Greek word (Strong's 932) translated as "kingdom" also has the meaning of "sovereignty," "royal splendor" or "royal power."
+The humanists have correctly quoted this verse as a part of their accusation above.
+To start, we should note that the Greek word (Strong's 932) translated as "kingdom" also has the meaning of "sovereignty," "royal splendor" or "royal power."

-In both Matthew and Mark these words of Jesus are not said in a end times context, but in the context of teaching his disciples, and others, about the cost of following Him.
+In both Matthew and Mark these words of Jesus are not said in an end-times context, but in the context of teaching his disciples and us, about the cost of following Him.
 You could say that it was somewhat of a depressing lesson.
 "Deny yourself, and take up your cross."
-You'd have to be living during that time to understand the serious level of pain Jesus is talking about.
-Then Jesus goes on to say they will die: "whoever wishes to save his life will lose it."
+Jesus is talking about very serious pain.
+Then Jesus goes on to say they will die, "whoever wishes to save his life will lose it."
 This is tough news for His followers.
-But then He offers encouragement... some of them will see the Son of Man coming in His kingdom (His royal splendor).
-And the prophecy is fulfilled just six days from then.
-Some -- Peter, James and John -- witnessed the glory of His kingdom and His royal splendor at His transfiguration.
+Then He offers encouragement, some of them will see the Son of Man coming in His kingdom (His royal splendor).
+In less than a week the prophecy is fulfilled.
+Some—Peter, James and John—witness the glory of His kingdom and His royal splendor at His transfiguration at the transfiguration.

 24-27: But in those days, after that tribulation, the sun will be darkened and the moon will not give its light, 25 and the stars will be falling from heaven, and the